bharathdevarinti/M1_Customer_Application/1_Requirements/README.md

 where : Used in Departmental stores, shops

-when : Used for billing
+when : Used for billing for customers

 why : For easy and faster billing